GenericMappingTools/gmt/doc/rst/source/julia_wrapper.rst

 return we get the computed result stored in variables that we gave as output arguments.
 Things only complicate a little more for the cases where we can have more than one *input* or *output* arguments.
-The file *gallery.jl* in *test* directory, that reproduces the examples in the Gallery section of the **GMT** documentation, has many (not so trivial) examples on usage of the Julia GMT5.2 API.
+The file *gallery.jl* in *test* directory, that reproduces the examples in the Gallery section of the **GMT** documentation, has many (not so trivial) examples on usage of the Julia/GMT API.

 To run the examples in *gallery.jl* we have to load the file first, which is located in your .julia directory.
 For me it lives in *C:/j/.julia/v0.4/GMT/test/gallery.jl* and we have to edit it to set the path to the **GMT**